Your paper printer can print multiple pages.

 How about software?

-Swaplist runs in any browser such as Firefox, Chrome or Safari and is available for online and offline use.
+This application runs in any browser such as Firefox, Chrome or Safari.
 There is no installation or subscription required.
 The application only acts as a converter, creating a queue before starting to print, so it doesn’t need to run during printing.
 It can also be used to change the order in which plates are printed, the number of repeats and to combine multiple files into a single queue.

 • Quality & sustainability.
 We all know that the bigger the printed part, the more likely it is that something will go wrong during printing.
 If the user prints a functional part and it’s not perfect, but it works, it’s likely to be used anyway.
-If the manufacturer has some aesthetic flaws in its parts, they need to be thrown away or at least recycled (which I plan to do).
-Otherwise, the risk of receiving a complaint or even finding pictures of that particular part somewhere on social media or review sites is quite high.
-This is the other side of the “quality control” coin.
-Reducing the number of parts produced by the manufacturer automatically reduces a lot of avoidable waste.
+If the manufacturer has some esthetic flaws in its parts, they need to be thrown away or at least recycled.
+Otherwise, the risk of receiving a complaint or even finding pictures of that particular part somewhere on social media or review sites is quite high.ย This is the other side of the “quality control” coin.

 • Logistics.
 Shipping large parts usually means shipping a lot of air, packaging and cushioning material.
 All this adds to the price and is not sustainable.
-It’s much better if most of the product is made locally, because shipping a bag of granules or a spool of filament is always more sustainable than shipping printed parts (unless you’re printing solid cubes).
+It’s much better if most of the product is made locally, because shipping a bag of granules or a spool of filament is always more sustainable than shipping physical products (unless the product is a solid cube).